fairyland-ocaml/fairyland-ocaml.github.io/src/libraries/argparse.md

 ## Introduction

-Command-line parse libraries e.g. `Core.Command` and `Cmdliner` is notoriously difficult to understand and use.
-The tension may come from sometimes people require a quick solution, while both these libraries target to be full-feathered tools with abstractions and concepts.
-This post aims to provide a understanding guide for them.
+Command-line parse libraries e.g. `Core.Command` and `Cmdliner` are notoriously difficult to understand and use.
+The tension may come from people require a quick solution, while both these libraries target to be full-feathered tools with abstractions and concepts.
+This post aims to provide an understanding guide for them.
 Their official tutorials are at [RWO/Command-Line Parsing](https://dev.realworldocaml.org/command-line-parsing.html) and [cmdliner/tutorial](https://erratique.ch/software/cmdliner/doc/tutorial.html).
-I hope you can be much clear to back to them after reading this guide.
+I hope you can be much clear to jump back to them after reading this guide.

 ## Four Concepts

-Both libraires provide four level of concepts:
+Both libraires provide four levels of concepts:

 | Concept          | Stage  | Composable | Core.Command     | Cmdliner                               |
 | ---------------- | ------ | ---------- | ---------------- | -------------------------------------- |